 Frequently an adopted or foster child in your classroom will behave in a way that disrupts other pupils and destabilises the classroom.
-This makes your life difficult and it is often tough to deal with the fallout.
+This makes your life as a teacher difficult, and it is often tough to deal with the fallout.

 It can be tricky to be sympathetic and supportive to the child and their permanent parent when other parents complain about TIM (Traumatised Child Maltreated) hitting, swearing or disrupting their own child’s learning.
 It’s a professional challenge that’s complex to understand, navigate and manage.
 It’s also exhausting having TIM’s in your classroom.

 This article offers insights into TIMs early life.

 Currently there is nothing in teacher training about the impact of maltreatment, neglect and trauma on children.
 Hence, you may not have the knowledge or understanding to see TIM through the lens of trauma.
 Thank you for reading this far.

 Classroom strategies for traumatised and attachment disordered children do map across to “normal” children.
 They add more tools to your child management processes.
 A classroom which feels safe to a traumatised child will benefit everyone.

 Although adoptive and foster parents may both be dealing with ‘similar’ children, there are some differences which are worth noting.